 There are a number of strange safe experiments that can be developed that help different folk.
 Here I will look at ‘tapping’ – the use of gentle and rhythmic touches to parts of our body in order to reinforce a change of behaviour or outlook.

-Neuro-Linguistic Programming (NLP): with some interesting things to say about ‘anchoring’.
+NLP has some interesting things to say about ‘anchoring’.
 Here is an illustration of some ‘anchors’ intended to connect and reinforce positive feelings and outcomes.

-Tapping anchors are to be found in the third column, above – the kinaestetic – touch and feel box.
+Tapping anchors are to be found in the third column, above – the kinaesthetic – touch and feel box.
 It will not surprise you to learn that anchors can be reinforced by using two or more ‘channels’ to help build an even stronger connection.

 When might this safe experiment work?
 An obvious time is when we practise affirmations.